websight-io/docs/docs/docs/developers/development/dialogs/text-area/index.md

     Indicates if field value is mandatory

 - **removeIfEmpty** - `string` (if not defined `false`)
-    Indicates if the property in JCR will be removed, if contains an empty String, or will be kept with that value
+    Indicates if property in JCR will be removed if it contains empty String, or will be retained with that value

 - **description** - `string`
     Display description value as a tooltip